This post may contain affiliate links. Please read our disclosure policy.

-Although Summer is almost over, I have finally done it!
+Although summer is almost over, I have finally done it!
 I have finally accomplished the recipe request my husband gave me back in like… oh, May?
 Sorry, Babe.
+But we are all set now with this Summer Gazpacho!

-If you’ve never had a good cup of Gazpacho, the traditional Spanish soup that is serve chilled, than you are missing out.
-I know i’ve mentioned it before but my husband and I both studied abroad in Sevilla and during the summer that I was there, Gazpacho was served everywhere!
+If you’ve never had a good cup of Gazpacho, the traditional Spanish soup that is served chilled then you are missing out.
+I know I’ve mentioned it before but my husband and I both studied abroad in Sevilla and during the summer that I was there, Gazpacho was served everywhere!
 It’s perfect when it’s too hot outside to cook and you just want something chilled, nutritious, and delicious.
 It just hits all the spots on a hot summer day.

 The other great thing about Gazpacho?
-Talk about getting in all of your veggie intake in one day!
+Talk about getting in all of your veggie servings in one day!
 The easiest way to accomplish all of your veggie goals!

-Okay, now one last thing: my gazpacho recipe is Whole30 compliant.
+Okay, now one last thing: my Summer Gazpacho recipe is Whole30 compliant.
 You’re probably thinking, what would make a gazpacho not compliant?
 Well, actually a few things: First of all, a lot of traditional gazpachos actually have country bread blended into the soup (which, yum.. obviously).
-Secondly, a lot of gazpacho has added sugar to help cut the acidity of the tomatoes.
+Secondly, a lot of gazpachos have added sugar to help cut the acidity of the tomatoes.
 I found that using balsamic vinegar adds some sweetness to the gazpacho and helps cut the acidity as well.

 SHOP THE POST.

-- 1 lb. ripe tomatoes on the vine, cut into 1/2 inch wedges
+- 1.5 lbs. ripe tomatoes on the vine cut into 1/2 inch wedges and seeds removed

-- 1 stalk of celery, cut into 1 inch chunks
+- 1 stick of celery cut into 1-inch chunks

 - 1 clove garlic

-- 3 tablespoons extra virgin olive oil (plus more for serving)
+- 1/4 cup extra virgin olive oil plus more for serving

 - 1 teaspoon kosher salt